alicederyn/antipatterns/README.md

 **Antipattern detected:** Extending a non-abstract type.

-**Motivation:** Designing for extension is expensive, and should only be done when necessary.
+**Motivation:** Fragile.
+Designing for extension is expensive, and should only be done when necessary.
 Extending types that are not intended to be extended is dangerous, as the implementation may change in ways that do not affect composition, but break subclasses; for instance, changing one method to call another (to remove duplication) or to stop calling it (to improve performance).
 Preventing extension of a type that's not designed for it is expensive in Java: declaring the class final breaks dynamic proxies like [Mockito]; hiding the constructor behind a public factory method requires more code, and is often less idiomatic.
 (It's also easy to miss when a constructor has been accidentally left public.)
 Instead, types that are designed for extension should unambiguously indicate it by being declared abstract; types that are not abstract should never be extended.

 **Suggested alternatives:** Instances of this antipattern should be refactored in one of the following ways (assuming type Bar extends type Foo):